vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

     - [VMware Blockchain for Ethereum Deployment](./vmbc-deployment/vmbc-four-node-one-client-deployment/README.md)

 ### Permissioning
-Permissioning introduces account permissioning per Enterprise Ethereum Alliance (EEA) specifications.
-This feature is designed to work using a pre-deployed [Permissioning Smart Contract](https://github.com/vmware-samples/vmware-blockchain-samples/blob/master/vmbc-ethereum/permissioning/contracts/Permissioning.sol).
-The following forms of permissioning are available:
+Permissioning allows the blockchain administrator to restrict access to the blockchain to specific accounts.
+The following forms of permissioning are supported:
-- Write Permissioning - Write-related interactions with VMware Blockchain for Ethereum are permissioned.
-- Read-Write Permissioning - Both read and write interactions with VMware Blockchain for Ethereum are permissioned.
+- Read permissioning: Administrators restrict access to the blockchain via issuing certificates or JWT tokens to authenticated users/applications.
+Only users/applications who present a valid certificate/token will be granted access to the blockchain.
+- Write permissioning: This feature uses a pre-deployed Permissioning Smart Contract.
+Users who both have read access and have been granted write access via the permissioning smart contract, can write to or deploy contracts on the blockchain.

-**Note**: The permissioning feature is disabled by default.
-You must enable this feature before deploying VMware Blockchain for Ethereum.
-For details, see  [Permissioning](./permissioning/README.md).
+Note: Both forms of permissioning are disabled by default, and everyone has both read and write access to the blockchain.
+You must enable these features before deploying VMware Blockchain for Ethereum.
+For details, see [Permissioning](https://github.com/vmware-samples/vmware-blockchain-samples/blob/eth-doc/vmbc-ethereum/permissioning/README.md).

 ### Privacy
 The privacy of digital asset custody is a critical requirement for enterprises considering adopting blockchain.
-The requirement gets exacerbated with Central bank digital currencies, where governments want to balance accountability with privacy to prevent money laundering or tax fraud.
+The requirement gets exacerbated with Central Bank Digital Currencies, where governments want to balance accountability with privacy to prevent money laundering or tax fraud.

-With VMware Blockchain for Ethereum, any ERC20 smart contract can convert public tokens into private tokens.
+VMware Blockchain for Ethereum addresses this need by supporting any ERC20 smart contract that can be extended to convert public tokens to private tokens.
 These private tokens can be transacted privately, subject to a limit set by the administrator.
 No one, including the administrator, can view the private transaction details, such as the source, target, or amount transacted.
-The platform uses Zero-knowledge proofs to guarantee that the transaction is valid and ensures no double-spending.

-**Note**- The privacy solution is currently in Tech Preview, and the APIs might change.
-For details, see [Privacy](./privacy/README.md).
+The platform uses Zero Knowledge Proofs to guarantee that the transaction is valid and ensures no double-spending.
+The privacy solution is currently in Tech Preview, and the APIs might change in future releases.
+For details, see [Privacy](https://github.com/vmware-samples/vmware-blockchain-samples/blob/eth-doc/vmbc-ethereum/privacy/README.md).

 ### Security
-VMware Blockchain for Ethereum provides several security features to secure blockchain data.
-These security features are supported by the VMware Blockchain platform and are not specific to the Ethereum implementation.
-For details, see details [Security](./security.md).
+VMware Blockchain for Ethereum provides several security features to secure blockchain data and communication.
+For details, see details [Security](https://github.com/vmware-samples/vmware-blockchain-samples/blob/eth-doc/vmbc-ethereum/security.md).

-### Block Explorers
+### Observability
-The following Block Explorer options are available:
-- [Sirato Explorer](./block-explorers/sirato-explorer/README.md) - Developed by Web3Labs
-- [VMware Blockchain Explorer](./block-explorers/vmbc-explorer/README.md) - Developed by VMware Blockchain for Ethereum
+ADD INTRO HERE + LINK TO THE OBSERVABILITY DOC (ROHINI)

 ### Sample dApps
 The Ethereum sample dApps conform to various aspects of Ethereum in VMware Blockchain.
 These sample dApps are developed in a generic form to run on any Ethereum-based Blockchain.
 In addition, the sample dApps have been verified to work in Public Ethereum Testnet such as Goerli.